benobee/component-literal/README.md

 **Arguments**

 The HTML string used to create the component.
 Must be valid HTML.
 Using tagged template literal syntax, dynamic values can be used via '${value}'.
-Values can be either strings, elements or another Component (which is also just an element).
+Values can be either strings, elements or a Component Literal.
 An element will be coverted to a string and injected as innerHTML.

 ********************************************
 Method